Nasnua - Merrimack - Bedford 13761

 A. No, there are no new Park and Rides proposed along the corridor.
 There are already Park and Rides at Exit 5, 6, 7, 8 and 11.

 Q. Will this be expanded to four lanes under this project?

-A. No, the traffic projections for the future do not indicate or support a need for the fourth travel lane.
+A. No, the traffic projections for the future do not indicate or support a need for a fourth travel lane.

 Q. When will construction start and how long will it take?